aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 Aspose.Words allows you to insert and append documents automatically without any previous importing requirements.
 However, if you need to insert or append a specific node of your document, such as a section or a paragraph, then first you need to import this node manually.

 When you need to insert or append one section or paragraph to another, you essentially need to import the nodes of the first document node tree into the second one using the [ImportNode](https://apireference.aspose.com/words/cpp/class/aspose.words.node_importer#importnode_node_bool) method.
 After importing your nodes, you need to use the [InsertAfter](https://apireference.aspose.com/words/cpp/class/aspose.words.composite_node#insertafter_node_node)/[InsertBefore](https://apireference.aspose.com/words/cpp/class/aspose.words.composite_node#insertbefore_node_node) method to insert a new node after/before the reference node.
-This enables you to customize the inserting process by importing nodes from a document and inserting it at given positions.
+This allows you to customize the inserting process by importing nodes from a document and inserting it at given positions.

 You can also use the [AppendChild](https://apireference.aspose.com/words/cpp/class/aspose.words.composite_node#appendchild_node) method to add a new specified node to the end of the list of child nodes, for example, if you want to append content at the paragraph level instead of at the section level.

-The following code example shows how to insert document content into another document using the **InsertDocument** method:
+The following code example demonstrates how to insert document content into another document using the **InsertDocument** method:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Joining-Appending-InsertDocumentWithBuilder-InsertDocumentWithBuilder.cpp" >}}

-The following code example shows how to manually import nodes and insert them after a specific node using the **InsertAfter** method:
+The following code example demonstrates how to manually import nodes and insert them after a specific node using the **InsertAfter** method:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-InsertDoc-InsertDocument.cpp" >}}